falconry/falcon/CONTRIBUTING.md

 $ tox -e py27,py36,pep8
 ```

-You may also use Python 3.4 or 3.5 if you don't have 3.6 installed on your system.
+You may also use Python 3.5 if you don't have 3.6 installed on your system.
 This is just a quick sanity check to verify that your patch works across both Python 2 and Python 3.

 If you are using pyenv and get an error along the lines of "failed to get version_info", you will need to activate all the Python versions required by tox before trying again.
 For example: